 The Homelabs 16oz is a small dehumidifier unit built for light jobs.
 It can pull up to 9 ounces of moisture per day.

-You have to empty the tank every few days as it lacks self-draining.
-This is the most affordable unit that we reviewed and is our budget pick for the best bathroom dehumidifier.
+You have to empty the tank of this model every few days as it lacks self-draining.
+This is one of the most affordable units that we reviewed.
+It is also our budget pick for the best bathroom dehumidifier considering its nifty features.

 It has an auto-shutoff function with an LED indicator when the tank is full.